RClueX/AppSec_QnA/Senario Based Question.md

 **`What is SQL Injection, Types of SQL Injection and Recommendations ?
 What is stored procedure are they secure against SQL Injection ?`**

-QL Injection is a web application vulnerability that occurs when an attacker can manipulate user-supplied input to execute arbitrary SQL commands on a database.
+SQL Injection is a web application vulnerability that occurs when an attacker can manipulate user-supplied input to execute arbitrary SQL commands on a database.
 It arises when input data is not properly validated or sanitized before being used in SQL queries.
 SQL Injection can lead to unauthorized data access, data manipulation, and in some cases, complete compromise of the underlying database.

 Types of SQL Injection: